DGCrypto/PancakeSwap-Prediction-Bot-using-Popular-Trading-Method-RSI-Crossover/README.md

-**Trial Version** Will not claim rewards!
+**This Version** Will not claim rewards!
 Future versions with different indicators will be available soon.
-Small % of bet size is charged as usage fee.
+Small % of bet size is donated to help develop the program.

 Telegram: https://t.me/+WRurSkMEq0RiOTRh